Rapid GPU-Assisted Search and Parameterization-Based Refinement and Continuation of Connections between Tori in Periodically Perturbed Planar Circular Restricted 3-Body Problems: Rapid GPU-Assisted Search for Manifold Intersections

-We store these approximate solutions of equation \eqref{toestimate} along with the mesh intersection points.
+We then store these approximate solutions $(\theta_{u}, s_u, \theta_{s}, s_{s}) $ of Equation \eqref{toestimate}, as well as the corresponding manifold mesh intersection points found by solving Equation \eqref{precise}.

-One thing to note about this search for manifold intersections is that we represent the manifolds using planar meshes, since the mesh faces are triangles.
+One thing to note about this search for manifold intersections is that we represent the manifolds using planar meshes, since the mesh faces are 2D triangles.
 The true manifolds lie close to these triangular faces, but the manifolds are curved rather than planar.
 Hence, any intersection found from this search will be subject to some error, on the order of the squares of $a,b,c$, and $d$.
-We will describe how to refine these manifold intersections to higher accuracy later in the paper.
+We will describe how to refine these manifold intersections to higher accuracy later in Section \ref{refinementSection}.
+Conversely, if the mesh intersection test excludes a pair of triangles from intersecting by a sufficiently large distance, then more accurate nearby manifold representations will also not intersect.